 Design of Experiments > Main Effect

-What is a Main Effect?A main effect is the effect of one independent variable on the dependent variable.
-It ignores the effects of any other independent variables.
+What is a Main Effect?A main effect (also called a simple effect) is the effect of one independent variable on the dependent variable.
+It ignores the effects of any other independent variables (Krantz, 2019).
 In general, there is one main effect for each dependent variable.
 For example, let’s say you’re conducting a study to see how tutoring and extra homework help to improve math scores.
 As there are two independent variables (tutoring and extra homework), there are two main effects:

 - The effect tutoring has on math scores.